ajs-voices/once-upon-a-dream/scenes/049-stay-with-me.md

 I didn't really know how to answer his question.
 "I didn't have plans at all.
 Max and Drew were joking one night after we'd gone out about how they'd run a club.
 I suggested we could do it.
 And we'd make money doing it.
 I was still getting my MBA at the time so all those fresh new business and marketing things were in my head.
 It wasn't a month after I graduated that we opened up Zion.
 Opening night was phenominal.
 And things never slowed down."

-Nox pulled the icecream out of the freezer and was plating food meticuoulsly and I was about to say something but he kept talking.
+Angel pulled the icecream out of the freezer and was plating food meticuoulsly and I was about to say something but he kept talking.
 "I remember Zion's opening night.
 Ant and I had been home for like 2 hours when his brother called inviting us along."

-Nox kept talking but I heard his name again.
-I didn't hear much beyond his name and I interrupted, talking over Nox.
+Angel kept talking but I heard his name again.
+I didn't hear much beyond his name and I interrupted, talking over Angel.
 "Where had you and Ant been?"

 He looked at me, no it wasn't looking, his eyes were boring holes into my soul.
 He was trying to figure out how best to respond to my question.
 I could see him thinking.
 There was no smile, but I saw the hope dashed in his eyes again.
 He'd sensed my jealousy.

-Nox finished plating the pancakes, with a scope of vanilla icecream set on top with a drizzle of homemade berry syrup and shavings of the dark chocolate I'd brought, on another plate was eggs and bacon and he shoved it to me and pulled his plate close to him.
+Angel finished plating the pancakes, with a scope of vanilla icecream set on top with a drizzle of homemade berry syrup and shavings of the dark chocolate I'd brought, on another plate was eggs and bacon and he shoved it to me and pulled his plate close to him.
 He didn't have as many pancakes or icecream.
 I noticed the defined distance between us.
 He looked down at his plate and pushed around the eggs before he answered.
 "Ant and I had been backpacking around Europe."

 Fuck!
 "When did you two break things off?"
 I knew I was being jealous.